 This page provides answers to common questions regarding the Inventory Performance Index (IPI).

 IPI score measures how efficient and productive you are in managing your FBA inventory.
 Multiple factors could influence your IPI score.
-However, the most important ones are your actions: 1) maintain a balanced inventory level between sold and on-hand inventory and avoid excess inventory (overstock), 2) avoid long term storage fees, 3) fix listing problems, and 4) keep your most popular products in stock at the right levels, when possible, to meet customer demand and maximise customer satisfaction.
+However, the most important ones are based on your actions: 1) maintain a balanced inventory level between sold and on-hand inventory and avoid excess inventory (overstock), 2) avoid long-term storage fees, 3) fix listing problems and 4) keep your most popular products in stock at the right levels to meet customer demand and maximise customer satisfaction.

 Your IPI score is designed to represent your overall inventory performance and considers both your recent and long-term inventory performance.
 When you take actions to improve your inventory efficiency, these actions can take time to result in IPI improvements.
 IPI is built to account for seasonality or unexpected disruptions in your business, allowing your long-term inventory performance to serve as your safeguard and prevent your IPI score from short-term fluctuations.
 This gives you more time to adjust your business and manage your inventory more efficiently in different circumstances.

 While every seller’s business is different, we recommend the following general guidelines to manage your inventory performance: